-But there are plenty of situations where a mainstream lender won’t touch your application if it’s outside their standard lending criteria - for example, if you're a home buyer with a bad credit rating.
+But there are plenty of situations where a mainstream lender won’t touch your application if it’s outside their standard lending criteria - for example, you're a home buyer with a bad credit rating.

 Or, they can offer you a mortgage, but the interest rate will be excessive because of the complexities of your financial situation.

-But going to private banks directly doesn’t always work – they all have their own specialities and preferred way of doing things – a specialist mortgage broker will connect you to the right lenders for your particular case.
+But going to private banks directly doesn’t always work – they all have their specialities and preferred way of doing things – a specialist mortgage broker will connect you to the suitable lenders for your particular case.

 Expats, Returning Expats & Non UK Citizens with Right to Remain

 High street mortgage providers don’t typically lend to expats or non UK citizens.
 And trying to find the best expat lender for your situation is notoriously difficult and time-consuming – it's a complex market niche, and every lender’s speciality is different.

 But the right specialist mortgage adviser knows the ins and outs of the expat mortgage market and will be aware of what mortgage offers are available to what types of expats and foreign nationals.

 Using a Specialist Mortgage Broker for a Self Employed Income Mortgage Application

 A specialist mortgage adviser can also help with any self-employed mortgage application:

 A Sole Trader – you work for yourself and keep 100% of profits from your business.
 You’ll be paying income tax and require an SA302 to prove your income to your mortgage lender.

-Freelancer or Contractor – You likely do work for different companies, perhaps on longer term contracts.
+Freelancer or Contractor – You likely work for different companies, perhaps on longer-term contracts.
 Giving evidence of future contracts in your pipeline could make a difference in your mortgage application - a specialist broker can help with this.

-Partnership – if you are in partnership with another shareholder, make sure you can prove your ownership and your earnings from the business.
+Partnership – if you collaborate with another shareholder, make sure you can prove your ownership and your earnings from the business.